Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 6) Using a spreading or cutting motion with scissors, slit open the femoral sheath staying on the anterior side of the femoral artery.

-7) Blunt dissect (or spreader motion with scissors) to expose the anterior side first, then the medial and lateral sides avoiding damage to any branches.
+7) Blunt dissect (or spreader motion with scissors) to expose the anterior side first, then the medial and lateral sides avoiding damage to any artery branches.

-11) Pull the ends of the loop tightly which will squeeze the vessel and constrict any blood flow.
+14) Pull the ends of the loop tightly which will squeeze the vessel and constrict any blood flow.

 Outcome: